 2-3 T. frozen cranberries, chopped (run them through the food processor a few times)

 2-3 T. frozen blueberries

 a few tablespoons of powdered sugar, for icing

 a splash of water, for icing

-For the icing: in a small cup, add a few tablespoons of powdered sugar and a tiny amount of water.
+- For the icing: In a small cup, add a few tablespoons of powdered sugar and a tiny amount of water.
 Stir.
-You don't want to add to much water.
-The consistency should be similar to Elmer's Glue, haha.
+You don’t want to add too much water.
+The consistency should be similar to Elmer’s Glue, haha.

-If you've added too much water, add more powdered sugar.
-It's just a guessing game until you get the right consistency.
-Drizzle the icing over the scones.
+- If you’ve added too much water, add more powdered sugar.
+It’s just a guessing game until you get the right consistency.
+Drizzle the icing over the Semper Fi Scones.
 If you did it correctly, it should harden in time.